eval-protocol/python-sdk/README.md

 **B. Configuration File (Lower Priority)**

 Alternatively, you can store your credentials in a configuration file located at `~/.fireworks/auth.ini`.
-If environment variables are not set, Reward Protocol will look for this file.
+If environment variables are not set, Eval Protocol will look for this file.

 Create the file with the following format: